 If the BufferResultsEnable attribute is set to True, the new results are queued.
 The earlier decode results remain in the DecodeResults attribute until they are acknowledged by the client setting the ResultsAck attribute to True.
 After the Results Available bit is cleared, the client sets the ResultsAck attribute back to False to allow the next queued results to be placed in to the DecodeResults attribute.
-This is a necessary handshake to ensure that the DataMan reader's client (PLC) receives the results.
+This is a necessary handshake to ensure that the DataManreader's client, the PLC, receives the results, even if short gaps occur between results.